Harsh28Pandey/PrismStudio-Web-Development/task_1/README.md

 ## 📂 Files Included

-- `index.html` – Contains the structure and layout of the homepage
+- `index.html` – Contains the structure and layout of the homepage.
-- `style.css` – Custom styling for all sections
+- `style.css` – Custom styling for all sections.
 - `README.md` – This file

 ---